Dublin Unified School District: Superintendent and cabinet

 Dublin Partners in Education (DPIE) is the non-profit educational foundation for the Dublin Unified School District and was founded in 1992.

 Dublin schools

-A second comprehensive high school is currently under construction and planned to open during the Fall of 2022.
-The name "Emerald High School" was unanimously chosen as the name of the school by the DUSD Board on August 18, 2020.
+Dublin has opened 7 new schools in the 21st century.
+A second comprehensive high school opened to freshmen in the 2023–2024 school year and in August 2024 moved to its own campus, initially restricted to freshmen and sophomores.
+The name Emerald High School was unanimously chosen as its name by the DUSD Board on August 18, 2020.